titaniummachine1/Swing_prediction.lua/README.md

 ⏱️ it checks if the user's eye position.

-  then gets enemy hitbox size and adjsuts it with swign range of weapon you have.
+⏱️  then gets enemy hitbox size and adjsuts it with swing range of weapon you have.

 👊 when the predicted position of a user eyes is inside the area of predicted position of the enemy then it attacks